- West Segment: 7th Avenue between Wren Street and Fraser River Heritage Park

 How will the 7th Avenue Greenway integrate into the existing and planned active transportation network in Mission?

-7th Avenue is envisioned to be a ‘spine’ in the District’s emerging active transportation network to create a facility that is comfortable for people of all ages and abilities, no matter what form of transportation they are using.
-The future greenway will be an extension of the East Mission Heritage Greenway, by providing a continuous east-west facility that spans the more populated areas of the District and combines both off-street and on-street active transportation infrastructure.
+The City is working to bring a diversity of mobility choices through active transportation facilities that expand how residents get from A to B, and allow people the opportunity to be more active in their own community without sacrificing their sense of safety.
+7th Avenue is envisioned to be a ‘spine’ in the City’s emerging active transportation network to create a facility that is comfortable for people of all ages and abilities, no matter what form of transportation they are using.
+The future greenway will be an extension of the East Mission Heritage Greenway, by providing a flat continuous east-west facility that spans the more populated areas of the city and combines both off-street and on-street active transportation infrastructure.

 How will the 7th Avenue Greenway connect with recreational and community facilities?

 7th Avenue was selected because it provides connections to many community destinations for people of all ages and abilities, including schools, recreation facilities, churches, parks, and community facilities.
 In particular, the corridor provides direct access to:

 By connecting these recreational and community facilities, the greenway will be integrated with these destinations and will make it easier for people of all ages and abilities to walk, wheel, and cycle to access these recreational and community facilities, whether for recreation or transportation.

 What are the objectives of the 7th Avenue Greenway?